Changes to the Inside: Adversaries

 Changes Resulting from the Events of 11th April SY159/11th April SY099, continued

-On the whole, the Reich as an entity is much the same as it was in the previous timeline.
+On the whole, the Reich (or the Greater Reich, as it’s now known) as an entity is much the same as it was in the previous timeline.
 Things were even more difficult between the Reich and Sable for a while in the years immediately following the visit of the Messenger, due to a falling out between myself and Rupert, which lasted for about six years.
 The Reich made some territorial gains during that period, especially in Veils Five and Six (see the Outer Reich, below), along with the Broken Pattern worlds of Verrien and (eventually) Manira.
 On the positive side, that did give Wilhelm and I the opportunity to become better acquainted, which was probably no bad thing.
 While Rupert and I weren’t talking, the tradition of monthly meetings changed to being between myself and Wilhelm.
 Now, I meet with both of them on a regular basis, rather than just my brother.

 Another point of difference is that the attitude towards shapeshifters softened rather earlier.
 As far as I’ve gleaned from Wilhelm and Rupert, this was not unconnected to an interesting meeting my brother Michael had with the Kaiser, the RFSS and others, fairly soon after the Messenger visited us.
 That meeting led to the convening of the Berthelmes Commission, which reported in 19 May 106, and recommended some relaxation of the Shapeshifter Laws.
 While the situation still isn’t ideal for shifters in the Reich, it’s better than it was.